yiisoft/yii2/docs/guide/active-record.md

 );
 ```

-Please read the [Database basics](database-basics.md) section to learn more on how to configure
-and use database connections.
+Please read the [Database basics](database-basics.md) section to learn more on how to configure and use database connections.

-> Tip: To use a different database connection, you need to override the [[ActiveRecord::getDb()]] method.
-To do that, create a base class that extends ActiveRecord.
-In the base class, override the [[ActiveRecord::getDb()]] method.
-Then extend your new base class for all of your ActiveRecord classes that need to use the same alternative database connection.

 Querying Data from the Database
 ---------------------------